SeepG/ticket-viewer/README.md

 ### Prerequisites
 The first thing you need to have is Node.js on your computer.You can download the Node.js installer from the Node.js website at: https://nodejs.org/en/download/

-Once Node.js is installed, open a terminal and enter the command node --version to verify that it is installed correctly.
+Once Node.js is installed, open a terminal and enter the `node --version` on command line to verify that it is installed correctly.
 This application is using Node 10.16.0 version.

 ## Installation